 - Take one loop at a time and cut one end.

-- Then lay out cut length flat and organize and straighten the yarn into a neat line.
+- Then lay out the cut length flat and organize and straighten the yarn into a neat line.
 Take a piece of light colour duct tape long enough to lay over the ends of the row of yarn and press yarn on to it to make secure.

 - Take the strip of duct tape with yarn and wrap it around one side of the bucket about halfway down.
-Repeat that step with a second strip of duct tape and yarn, and place on opposite side so they slightly overlap at sides to make sure bucket is covered.
+Repeat that step with the second strip of duct tape and yarn, and place on the opposite side so they slightly overlap at sides to make sure bucket is covered.

-- Turn bucket upside down and cover with pieces of duct tape to hide the orange so you can’t see it through the yarn.
+- Turn the bucket upside down and cover with pieces of duct tape to hide the orange so you can’t see it through the yarn.